-The National Aeronautics and Space Administration (NASA) carried out famous moon landings including the one in 1969 that took the first man to the moon, Neil Armstrong.
-Before this achievement, there were unmanned probes that were sent to the moon with the aim of conducting scientific studies that would give the US prestige and an edge in national security there.
+The National Aeronautics and Space Administration (NASA) carried out famous moon landings including the one in 1969 that took the first human, Neil Armstrong, to the moon.
+Before this achievement, there were unmanned probes that were sent to the moon to conduct scientific studies.
 The US has launched further probes to the moon with the latest being on September 7, 2013, where the LADEE probe mission began and ended on April 18, 2014.

-Due to the Cold War with the US, the USSR carried out space explorations with the aim of getting prestige ahead of the Americans.
+During the Cold War period, the USSR also conducted several space explorations.
 This was known as the Space Race.
 Tests were conducted in secrecy to avoid any leakage of plans that would reach the west.
-Like the Americans, the Soviets at first experienced setbacks and built up on its success of sending the first man into space, Yuri Gagarin, by sending lunar missions to the moon.
-The Lunar Missions were unmanned and were conducted from 1958 to 1976.
+Yuri Gagarin from the USSR became the first human to journey into outer space.
+Later, the USSR also sent missions to the moon.
+These lunar missions were unmanned and were conducted from 1958 to 1976.
 Information about the tests and launches were revealed after the collapse of the Soviet Union in 1991.

-Japan rose from the ashes of the Second World War and occupation to not only become an economic success story but also send a space probe to the moon.
-Japan launched two orbits, the Hiten and Selene, that both orbited the moon before crashing on its surface as planned.
+Japan recovered quickly from the ashes of the Second World War and soon sent a space probe to the moon.
+Japan launched two probes, the Hiten and Selene, that both orbited the moon before crashing on its surface as planned.
 The Hiten probe was launched on January 24, 1990, and crashed on April 10, 1993, while the Selene orbiter was launched September 14, 2007, and crashed on June 10, 2009.

 China has also launched two lunar orbiters to the moon, the first one being on October 24, 2007, and it was called the Chang’e-1.
 The orbit completed its 16-month mission and crashed on March 1, 2009.
 The second lunar orbit called Chang’e-3 managed to land a rover on the surface of the moon.

 India has already successfully launched a probe to the moon that crashed on March 1, 2009, after its launch on October 22, 2008.
-The probe was dubbed the Chandraayan-1 and the second Chanraayan is slated for launch in 2019.
+The probe was dubbed the Chandraayan-1.
+The Chandraayan 2 was launched on July 22, 2019.